coverclock/com-diag-diminuto/README.md

 # Details

 Diminuto isn't intended to be portable.
-It is specifically designed to support my kind of systems programming efforts in the Linux/GNU environment.
+It is specifically designed to support the kind of systems programming efforts in the Linux/GNU environment that I am routinely called upon to do.
 It depends on specific features of the Linux kernel, the GNU libraries, and even the GNU compiler.

-For some projects over the years, I have ported Diminuto (as it existed at that time) to UcLibC (a stripped down C library used by Buildroot), Bionic (a C library and run-time used by Google's Android), Cygwin (a UNIX-like run-time environment that runs on Windows), and Darwin (the run-time of Apple's MacOS).
+For some projects over the years, I have ported Diminuto (as it existed at that time) to uClibc (a stripped down C library used by Buildroot), Bionic (a C library and run-time used by Google's Android), Cygwin (a UNIX-like run-time environment that runs on Windows), and Darwin (the run-time of Apple's MacOS).
 You may find artifacts of that work in